drelich/parsedown-extra/README.md

 `<a href='link URI' target='_blank'>some link text</a>`

-I kinda got used to the target attribute when I used to use Jekkyll and Kramdown parser to run my blog.
+I kinda got used to the target attribute when I used to use Jekyll and Kramdown parser to run my blog.

 Working on my own PHP-based Markdown blogging platform, there was no option to integrate Kramdown (it requires Ruby environment) so I decided to add that feature to the awesome Parsedown Extra class.